Working with improvement actions in Compliance Manager

 - Compressed files (.zip, .rar)

 - Browse to select the file you want to upload.
 If uploading a link, enter a name for the link and its URL.
 When done, select Add.
-Your item will now display in the Documents tab.
+Your item will now display in the Evidence tab.

+You can delete evidence when the improvement action hasn't yet reached a pass or fail status.
 To delete evidence files or links, select the action menu (the three dots) to the right of the item's name and select Delete.
 Confirm the deletion when prompted.

 Assign improvement action to assessor for completion